-In July 2007, following consultation, the Law Commission published a report, Cohabitation: the financial consequences of relationship breakdown, which considered the financial consequences of the ending of cohabiting relationships.
-The Law Commission recommended the introduction of a new statutory scheme of financial relief on separation based on the contributions made to the relationship by the parties.
+In July 2007, following consultation, the Law Commission published a report which considered the financial consequences of ending cohabiting relationships.
+The Law Commission recommended the introduction of a new statutory scheme of financial relief on separation, based on the contributions made to the relationship by the parties.
 The scheme would be available to eligible cohabiting couples.
 Couples who have had a child together or who have lived together for a minimum period would be eligible.
 Couples would be able to opt out of the scheme by a written agreement to that effect.

-In March 2008, the previous Government announced that it would be taking no action to implement the Law Commission’s recommendations until research on the cost and effectiveness of a similar scheme recently implemented in Scotland could be studied.
-On 6 September 2011, Jonathan Djanogly, then a junior Justice Minister, announced that, having carefully considered the Law Commission’s recommendations, together with the outcomes of research on the Family Law (Scotland) Act 2006, the Government did not intend to reform the law relating to cohabitation in this Parliamentary term.
+In March 2008, the Labour Government announced that it would be taking no action to implement the Law Commission’s recommendations until research on the cost and effectiveness of a similar scheme recently implemented in Scotland could be studied.
+In April 2018, the Government said that it would consider how to proceed in relation to the proposals in the context of any further reforms to the family justice system.

 In a separate report, published in 2011, the Law Commission recommended that some unmarried partners should have the right to inherit on each other’s death under the intestacy rules, without having to go to court.
 This recommendation has not been implemented.